HRPA REGISTRATION RENEWAL for

 - When all sections are COMPLETE click NEXT.

 - You will be presented with an overview of your renewal dues before proceeding to the payment page.
-If any of the information on your renewal invoice is incorrect do not proceed, please contact the Office of the Registrar at renewal@hrpa.ca for assistance.
+If any of the information on your renewal invoice is incorrect do not proceed, please contact the Renewals at renewal@hrpa.ca for assistance.

 4. Enter your credit card information and complete the payment information form.